input-output-hk/catalyst-forge/services/frontend/STYLE.md

 - **Simple > Complex**

 Good code reads like well-written prose - it tells a clear story of what it does and why.

+## Practical Guidance: Prevent oversized, unmaintainable files

+### File size and decomposition rules
+- Prefer files under 300 lines.
+If a file approaches 300 lines, plan a split before adding more.
+- Hard limit: keep files under 500 lines.
+If you cross this threshold, extract components, hooks, or utilities immediately.
+- One main component per file.
+Extract sub-views (rows, cards, dialogs, menus) into dedicated components.

+### Page shells and feature modules
+- A page file is a shell that owns routing context and top-level state only.
+All heavy UI should live in feature modules.
+- Organize by domain under `src/features/<domain>/`:
+  - `pages/` (thin shells)
+  - `directory/` (tables, rows, filters, pagination)
+  - `overlays/` (dialogs, sheets, wizards)
+  - `hooks/` (data/state hooks; debounce, selection, queries)
+  - `utils/` (formatting, CSV, seed/mock helpers)
+- Never implement mocks/seed data inline in a page.
+Put them in `utils/` and lazy-load in dev-only paths.

+### Lazy-load heavy/rare UI
+- Always lazy-load overlays: Dialogs/Sheets/Wizards must be separate files loaded with `React.lazy` and wrapped in `Suspense`.
+- Lazy-load secondary tabs or views that are not shown on initial render.
+- Defer rare actions to dynamic imports (e.g., CSV export, advanced formatters, large icon sets).
+- Keep icons and date utilities inside the lazy modules that use them to avoid bloating the initial chunk.

+### Tables and lists
+- Keep the page shell responsible for query params and selection state; render tables via a `UserTable`-style component.
+- Extract rows into a `Row` component to keep the table declarative and small.
+- For large datasets or page sizes > 200, consider virtualization (e.g., `react-window`) inside the table component.

+### Hooks and utilities
+- Extract reusable logic (filters, sorting, debouncing, selection) into hooks under `features/<domain>/hooks/`.
+- Extract CSV/date/formatting helpers into `utils/` and import them dynamically when triggered.
+- Never place utility functions inside page or component files if used in more than one place.

+### Anti-patterns to avoid
+- Monolithic page files that mix data fetching, business logic, and large JSX trees.
+- Inlining mocks/seed data in production code paths.
+- Pulling in heavy libraries (date-fns formatting, icon packs) in the initial render path when not necessary.

+### Pull request checklist (frontend pages)
+- Page file size under 300 lines (hard limit 500).
+- Overlays and secondary tabs are lazy-loaded with `React.lazy` + `Suspense`.
+- Tables/rows/filters/pagination are extracted into components.
+- Utilities moved to `lib/` or `features/<domain>/utils/` (no duplicates).
+- Optional: if adding significant UI, consider a brief feature module diagram in the PR description.